dmoll1974/targets-io/README.md

 To see a demo of the automated assertion of benchmark results, some additional steps are required:

 - Run the DEMO-GATLING-BENCHMARKING-MULTIJOB job
-- After the first run has finished, go to `http://localhost:3000/#!/browse/GATLING/LOAD` and set the test run as baseline (using the "flag" icon)
+- After the first run has finished, go to `http://localhost:3000/#!/browse/GATLING/LOAD`to check the results.
 - Rerun the the DEMO-GATLING-BENCHMARKING-MULTIJOB multi-job
 - When the Jenkins build passes it means all your configured requirements / benchmark thresholds (see explanation below) have passed for this run.
 If the job fails, check the DEMO-GATLING-GET-BENCHMARKING-RESULTS job logs to find out why :-)